-At present, 4,682 students are enrolled at the EAH Jena, 1,269 of them in the first semester; the number includes 646 foreign students.
+At present, 4,611 students are enrolled at the EAH Jena, the number includes 746 foreign students.
 The teaching staff comprises 123 professors, three assistant professors and 15 teachers for special tasks.
 The EAH's total staff of 445 further includes 116 people engaged in various projects, 186 in administration and services, and two apprentices.

 On over 26,000 m² of floor space, the EAH Jena boasts more than 124 extremely well equipped specialized laboratories and rooms for practical courses, seven modern lecture halls and 52 seminar rooms.
 The teaching rooms, labs and offices are accommodated in five campus buildings of considerable architectural interest.